Mersh (song): Music video

 A still from the music video for "Mersh", taken during one of several moments where the red strobe light briefly turns off.

 Blunt uploaded the song's music video to YouTube on May 3, 2014, under the alias "pollyjacobsen".
-In the video, Blunt sits on a couch beside a woman as he mimes along to a song, although his appearance is obscured behind a flickering red strobe light.
-Both he and the woman nod along to the song, although Blunt is mostly slumped over, only standing up during his verses, seemingly addressing the camera.
+In the video, Blunt sits on a couch beside a woman as he mimes along to a song, though his appearance is obscured behind a flickering red strobe light.
+Both he and the woman nod along to the song, although Blunt is mostly slumped over, only standing up during his verses to seemingly address the camera.
 A jump cut near the end removes Blunt from the couch, leaving only the woman remaining for the rest of its runtime.

 Lauding the video as "brilliantly half-assed", Soderberg named it his second favorite music video of 2024 so far.
 Complimenting its atmosphere as "palpable", Soderberg said it embodies a "kind of there-but-not-there druggy melancholy dominates the attitude of hip-hop right now, found in everything Drake does (especially the videos for 'Over' and 'Marvin’s Room') and spilling out into other places like the video for French Montana's 'Sanctuary' and 'Mersh' captures it better by not getting ambitious.
 What most rappers and video directors are spending thousands of bucks to characterize has been captured by Blunt in 'Mersh,' using only a girl, some weed, a bummy couch, a strobe light, and a static camera."
 Reviewing the video for The Fader, Emile Friedlander said it reminded her that despite Blunt signing with Rough Trade, "he's still the same Dean Blunt we've always known, hanging around on the living room couch of some seedy-looking, after-hours crashpad, sporting all the usual Dean Blunt accessories (the 'normcore' baseball cap, some pretty girl wearing sunglasses)".